Pratham-mehta/OptimizedEfficientNets/README.md

 python download.py # To download food101 dataset
 ```

 4. Execute sbatch files to send it to slurm scheduler for running it on HPC.
+To train the model on different architectures use the following arguments:

 ```shell
 sbatch job1.sh